Aisi Hai Tanhai: Plot

-Pakeeza Islam (Sonya Hussain) is a college student who lives with her single mother Khadija (Saba Hameed) and older sister Kinza (Nadia Khan).
+Pakeeza (Sonya Hussain) is a college student who lives with her widowed mother Khadija (Saba Hameed) and older sister Kinza (Nadia Khan).
 She falls in love with her classmate Hamza (Sami Khan) and soon they are engaged.
 Meanwhile, Kinza is married into a respectable family.
 One day, Hamza challenges Pakeeza to prove the love and trust she has for him.
-She takes revealing pictures on her phone and the next day offers for Hamza to take a look.
+She takes bold pictures on her phone, and the next day she offers Hamza to take a look.
 He feels ashamed and denies the offer.
-Immediately afterward, goons forcefully steal Pakeeza's phone and shoot her in the process.
+Immediately afterwards, some goons snatch Pakeeza's phone and shoot her in the process.
 Hamza rushes her to the hospital, where she recovers fully but expresses concern over the contents of her phone.

 The goons leak Pakeeza's photos all over social media, where they go viral.
 Hamza's friends hold him responsible for this and Hamza goes to lengths to ensure that Pakeeza's family remains oblivious.
-His close friend Ramsha (Sadia Ghafar) is in love with him and feels jealous of his relationship with Pakeeza.
+His close friend Ramsha is in love with him and feels jealous of his relationship with Pakeeza.
 To sabotage their engagement, she forwards Pakeeza's photos to Hamza's mother.
 This causes Hamza's parents to break off their son's engagement.
 Pakeeza's family learns the truth about her viral photos when Kinza's husband divorces her.
-In retaliation, Khadija feeds her poison.
+In retaliation, Khadija poisons Pakeeza.
 As Pakeeza is admitted to the hospital in critical condition, Khadija leaves and informs everyone that Pakeeza committed suicide.
-This devastates Kinza and Hamza, while Ramsha feels guilty for her sabotage.
+This devastates Kinza and Hamza, while Ramsha feels guilty for the betrayal.
 Pakeeza is shifted to another ward in the meantime, where Dr. Saad (Kamran Jilani) takes interest in her case and takes it upon himself to try and heal her.
 When Khadija returns to the hospital, she is told that there is a deceased patient in the ward Pakeeza had been in, causing her to believe that Pakeeza is dead.